-&lt;sup>369 And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
+369 And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
-And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works. - Revelation 20:11-13 so to speak), so anyone who tries to use this verse to prove an afterlife is forgetting this minor detail.
-On top of that, though, this verse can't actually be talking about humans as a whole at all, because that would contradict the rest of Scripture if it was, considering the fact that many people were recorded as being resurrected throughout the Bible who later would have died a second time as well, prior to their judgement (unless you believe that Lazarus and everyone else raised from the dead are still alive today), so whatever this verse is talking about, it can't mean that humans only die once either, thus confirming that pretty much all of the traditional interpretations of the verse are incorrect.
-As for what this verse is talking about, it's actually a callback to the death of high priests as mentioned in the Hebrew Scriptures (specifically in the books of Numbers and Joshua, as any Israelite reading a book called Hebrews back when it was written should have recognized), based on the context of the rest of
+And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works. - Revelation 20:11-13 so to speak370), so anyone who tries to use this verse to prove an afterlife is forgetting this minor detail.
+On top of that, though, this verse can't actually be talking about humans as a whole at all, because that would contradict the rest of Scripture if it was, considering the fact that many people were recorded as being resurrected throughout the Bible who later would have died a second time as well, prior to their judgement (unless you believe that everyone raised from the dead throughout the Hebrew and Greek Scriptures other than Jesus are still physically alive today), not to mention the fact that not every human will die,371 as they'd all have to if we're interpreting the whole verse consistently, so whatever this verse is talking about, it can't mean that humans only die once, or that they're all guaranteed to die either, as some claim, thus confirming that pretty much all of the traditional interpretations of the verse are incorrect.
+So what is this verse talking about?
+Well, considering the context of the chapter is high priests and sacrifices and being forgiven of sins after the death of another,372 not to mention the fact that the death of any people who aren't high priests wouldn't fit the context of the chapter at all, it makes sense to conclude that the word "men" in verse 27 is referring to specific men and not all humans

-&lt;sup>370 But why dost thou judge thy brother? or why dost thou set at nought thy brother? for we shall all stand before the judgment seat of Christ. - Romans 14:10
+370 But why dost thou judge thy brother? or why dost thou set at nought thy brother? for we shall all stand before the judgment seat of Christ. - Romans 14:10